elliottsj/ftw-android/README.md

 by something other than their title.

 `Card.setClickable(boolean)` -- by default a card is clickable; this allows you to disable a card from being highlighted when it's clicked (the white part).
 Card popup menus will still function, however.
+You cannot disable headers, they will be unclickable by default unless you set an action to them.

 `CardsAdapter.setCardsClickable(boolean)` -- the same function as calling `setClickable(boolean)` on a single card, but this applies to every card in the adapter.
 This will override the individual isClickable value for a single card.
 This will not affect card popup menus or card header actions.